BruhMcpe/ankelom/README.md

 Note: AI is prone to mistakes, it is **NOT** recommended to use it in production environments.
 Local AI (Llama) may require additional resources.
 Some AI features may require OpenAI API key.

+## Contributions
+Contact me on Discord if you want to contribute I don't want no malware in my repo >>:((